yorkie-team/yorkie-js-sdk/api-reference/yorkie-js-sdk.document.tosortedjson.md

 ## Document.toSortedJSON() method

-`toJSON` returns the sorted JSON encoding of this array.
+`toSortedJSON` returns the sorted JSON encoding of this document.

 <b>Signature:</b>